r4nd0m6uy/r4nd0m-blog/content/YoctoBrAndCo.md

-Here are [the slides](../documents/YoctoBuildrootAndCo.pdf) about the talk I gave during the [11th Fribourg Linux Seminar]( http://fribourg-linux-seminar.ch/seminaires_linux/).
-I wanted to explain the different philosophies behing the two major build systems available in the comunauty.
+Here are [the slides](../documents/YoctoBuildrootAndCo.pdf) about the talk I gave during the [11th Fribourg Linux Seminar]( http://fribourg-linux-seminar.ch).
+I wanted to explain the different philosophies behing the two major build systems available in the comunity.

 Maybe my opinion was a bit flawed as I haven't used buildroot for few years and I know Yocto better.
 At then end, both projects are good, make sure you thought